pwtail/vinyl_prev/README.md

 There is a nice trick to easily support a lot of django API (the read-only part of it).
 Can you guess how?
 I could: first you make a `prefetch_related`, and than return the attributes.
-So, again, the read API is pretty cheap to implement.
+So, again, the read API can be implemented pretty easily.

 The write operations like `obj.collection.add(item)` probably won't be supported, so you will have to use CRUD operations provided by vinyl.